Brazil's Rousseff knew about bribery scheme, senator says - magazine

 In an interview with Folha de S.Paulo, the new justice minister, Eugenio Aragao, said he would change federal police agents if he detected any leaks from the investigation.

-"If there is a whiff of a leak, I will change the whole team", he told the paper.
-He also compared the plea deals used by prosecutors to extortion.
-The president of the association of federal police agents, Carlos Sobral, told Folha de S. Paulo on Saturday that the minister showed willingness to end the Car Wash investigation.
+"If there is a whiff of a leak, I will change the whole team", he told the paper. ($1 = 3.6240 Brazilian reais)

 (Editing by Daniel Flynn and Mark Trevelyan)